Computer Reporting Technologies (CRPT)

 Kristin Vickery, CCR Seattle Deposition Reporters

-I am a freelance court reporter and a former student of Green River Community College's Computer Reporting Technologies Court Reporting program.
+I am a freelance court reporter and a former student of Green River College's Computer Reporting Technologies Court Reporting program.
 I currently serve as a board member on the program's advisory committee.
 I obtained my Washington state CCR in 2007 and I am currently working with Seattle Deposition Reporters.
 My experience spans from depositions to board hearings.
 In my spare time, I enjoy whitewater rafting.

 Student Association (CRSA)